 At the Anxiety Disorders Unit there is a wait of up to 10 months for a programme.

-I can usually see patients within one week.
+I can usually see patients within two to three weeks.

 My fees could be less than any income loss you experience while waiting for assessment/treatment via the public system.